One of my favorite things in life is sushi. I love it anyway you give it to me—rolled, not rolled, plenty of wasabi…just load me up!

 - Remove the salmon from the skillet and place half into an airtight container and store in the refrigerator for later use.

-- In a separate skillet, heat the remaining coconut oil and add the spinach and remaining garlic, salt, and pepper to the skillet with the remaining ghee.
+- In a separate skillet, heat the remaining coconut oil and add the spinach and remaining garlic, salt, and pepper to the skillet.

 - Cook until the greens wilt, about 2-3 minutes.